Gold & Sunshine Coast Report Issued at 5.30am for Saturday 23rd March 2024

 More Articles

-Weather Forecast: Partly cloudy, with 60% chance of showers on the Gold Coast and an 80% chance on the Sunshine Coast, with a top temperature of 23-24°
+Weather: Partly cloudy with a 50% chance of showers on the Gold Coast and a 70% chance on the Sunshine Coast.
+The top temperature should be 26-27 degrees